TJLTM/RTCMemoryVS/README.md

 Vin max - 14
 Battery max voltage - 3.6
 Output Votlage - 3.3
-Max Current - 500mA but sure only do about 100-250mA
+Max Current - 500mA but should only do about 100-250mA

 using a MAX6326 and a switching voltage regulator to supply 3.3 voltage to maintain a RTC or other electrical devices with a battery or from an always on votlage source.